Raneemoqaily7/Deals/README.md

 # Deals
-Create web pages/views Consuming REST API to process the following features:
+## Next.Js-Django Full-Stack Web App of Deals with the follwoing the following features:
 · Add new user
 · Add new deal
 · Ability to Change User/Deal Status (Active, In Active, Deleted, Expired)